gaochong1111/slid/README.txt

 About
 =====
-This is a decision procedure for entailment problems between formulas in the fragment of Separation Logic with Recursive Definitions (SLRD) defined in [FIT-TR-2014-01].
+This is a decision procedure for the satisfiability and entailment problem between formulas in the fragment of Separation Logic with Recursive Definitions (SLRD) defined in the paper “A complete decision procedure for linearly compositional separation logic with data constraints” (http://lcs.ios.ac.cn/~wuzl/pub/gcw-ijcar16.pdf).

 Requires